oeldaghar/nsf-award-data-analysis/readme.md

 Awards up to 2022 were manually downloaded in accordance with NSFs [robots.txt](https://www.nsf.gov/robots.txt) file.
 Files were unzipped by year and placed in the **data/** subdirectory but not included in the repository.

 We then use Gensim to run topic modeling via LDA.
+The analysis is contained in the 'topic-modeling.ipynb' notebook.